Bottom Funnel Guide

 For a single decisive bottleneck: EliseAI for leasing and resident communication, Lula for maintenance triage and dispatch, Showdigs for showings and self-tours, Second Nature for resident-experience and deposit alternatives.
 Each is strong in its lane; the risk is stacking too many and drowning in the integration tax.

-For lean teams whose real constraint is time, not budget: a done-for-you service like Veyra that builds and runs the automation on top of your existing software.
-Best fit for 50-500 door firms with volume but no in-house technical capacity; not the move if you prefer to own and operate your own tooling.
-The common thread across every recommendation is the same — the tool only counts if it removes real touches from a workflow you run constantly, and if your team will still be using it correctly three months from now.
+For lean teams whose real constraint is time, not budget, consider a short consulting engagement that clarifies the workflow and the least-complex next step.
+It can be a fit for 50-500 door firms with volume but no in-house technical capacity, and it is not the right move for teams that prefer to evaluate and operate their own tooling.
+The common thread across every recommendation is the same: the option only counts if it removes real friction from a workflow the team can sustain.

 FAQ